Link-/gh-token/README.md

   -d | --duration <duration>  The duration of the token in minutes.
 (Default = 10) -h | --hostname <hostname>  The API URL of GitHub.
 (Default = api.github.com) -j | --install_jwt_cli  Install jwt-cli (dependency) on the current system.
-(Optional)
+(Optional) -l | --installation_id <id> GitHub App installation id.
+(Default = latest id)

 Description:
   Generates a JWT signed with the supplied key and fetches an installation token
 ```